chef/chef-web-docs/chef_master/source/debug.rst

    => "ec2-111-22-333-44.compute-1.amazonaws.com"

-The ``find`` command can be used to search the Chef server from the chef-shell.
+The ``find`` command can be used to search the Chef Infra Server from the chef-shell.
 For example:

 .. code-block:: bash